ninavergara605/COD_cheater_detector/README.md

 #### Smurf Detection

 In order to detect a smurf, an individual's play level needs to be compared to their account level.
-To determine an individuals play level, characteristics that are important in COD's Skill based Match Making (SMM) system, as determined by ~insert link~, were scaled and summed for each player to create a skill score.
+To determine an individuals play level, characteristics that are important in COD's Skill based Match Making (SMM) system were scaled and summed for each player to create a skill score.

 If a players kill score was above the 75th percentile, their play level was 'above average', if a player fell between the 25th and 75th percentile, their play level was 'average', and if players fell below the 25th percentile,  their play level was 'below average'.